oktaytuncay/Kubernetes/kubernetes.md

         - name: nginx-container
           image: nginx
 ```

-**apiVersion:** Version of the Kubernetes API we are using to create the object.
+**apiVersion:** The version of the Kubernetes API we are using to create the object.
 Depending on what we are trying to create, we must use the right API version.
 Since we're working on pods, we will set the API version as `v1`.
 Few other possible values for this field are apps/v1-beta extension/v1-beta etc.

-**kind:** kind  refers to type of object we are trying to create which in this case happens to be a pod.
+**kind:** kind refers to a type of object we are trying to create which in this case happens to be a pod.
 So, we will set it as `Pod`.
-Could be replica set, deployment or service.
+Could be a replica set, deployment, or service.

-**metadata:** The metadata is data about the object like its name, labels, etc. Unlike the first two where we have specified a string value this is in the form of a dictionary.
-So, everything under metadata is intended to the right a little bit and so name and labels are children of metadata.
-Children's (name and labels) locations should be the same as their sibling's.
+**metadata:** The metadata is data about the object like its name, labels, etc. Unlike the first two where we have specified a string value, this is in the form of a dictionary.

-Under metadata the name is a string value so we can name our pod. `myapp-pod` and the labels is a dictionary, so labels is a dictionary within the metadata dictionary.
+Under metadata the name is a string value so we can name our pod. `myapp-pod` and the labels are a dictionary, so labels are a dictionary within the metadata dictionary.

-And it can have any key and value pairs as we wish.
+And it can have any key-value pairs as we wis
 For now, we have added a label app with the value `myapp`.

 Similarly, we could add other labels as we see fit which will us identify these objects at a later point in time.

-For example. there are hundreds of pods running a front end application and hundreds of pods running a backend application or a database.
+For example. there are hundreds of pods running a front-end application and hundreds of pods running a backend application or a database.
 It will be difficult to group these pods once they're deployed.

-If we label them now as `front-end` backend or database, we will be able to filter the parts based on this label at a later point in time.
+If we label them now as `front-end`, `backend`, or `database`, we will be able to filter the parts based on this label at a later point in time.

-It's important to keep in mind that under metadata we can only specify name or labels or anything else that Kubernetes expects to be under metadata.
+It's important to keep in mind that under metadata we can only specify names or labels or anything else that Kubernetes expects to be under metadata.

-We can not ad any other property as we wish under metadata.
-However under the labels we can have any kind of key or value pairs we see fit.
+We can not add any other property as we wish under metadata.
+However under the labels we can have any kind of key-value pairs we see fit.

 So it's important to understand what each of these parameters expect.

 **spec:** Spec is dictionary has a property under it called `containers`.
-Containers is a list an array.
-The reason this property is a list is because the pods can have multiple containers witin them.
-In this case, we will only add a single item in the list since we plan to have only a single container in the pod.
+Containers are a list of an array.
+The reason this property is on the list is that the pods can have multiple containers with them.
+In this case, we will only add a single item to the list since we plan to have only a single container in the pod.

-The `-` right before the name indicates that this is the first item in the list.
-The item in the list is a dictionary so add name and image property the value for image is nginx which is the name of the Docker image in the docker repository.
+The `-` right before the name indicates that this is the first item on the list.
+The item in the list is a dictionary so add the name and image property the value for the image is Nginx which is the name of the Docker image in the docker repository.

 Once the file is created from the command `kubectl create -f pod-definition.yml` followed by the file name which is pod-definition.yml and Kubernetes creates a pod.

 The table below summarizes the Type of Fields.